umu5/Checkers/README.md

 To run the game use command:
 ./checkers.c < test.txt

 Note that to provide implementaion of game I have given test.txt file.
-One can generate thier own test files as they wish :)
+One can generate thier own test files as they wish :). description about test file:
+When the ‘P’ command follows the input actions, your program should Play ten next actions or all actions until the end of the game, whatever comes first.

 Checkers, or draughts, is a strategy board game played by two players.
 There are many variants of checkers.
 For a guide to checker’s families and rules, see https://www.fmjd.org/downloads/Checkers_families_ and_rules.pdf